A simple way to claim your experience

-Careers built on accounting and finance knowledge are many and varied.
-As technology advances, future careers will continue to evolve.
+Accounting and finance careers are many and varied.
+As technology advances, future career options for finance professionals will also evolve.

-To satisfy the experience requirement you’ll follow a three-step process:
+To satisfy the experience requirement you’ll need to:

-Experience can be gained at any time – before your study, during your study, relevant volunteer work, even work experience during university may be eligible.
-You may already have sufficient relevant experience.
-You can also gain your experience by working for a Recognised Employer Partner.
+Experience can be gained at any time: before or during your study, through relevant volunteer work, eligible work experience during university or you may already have enough relevant experience.
+You can also gain experience by working for a Recognised Employer Program Partner (see below).

-Over the course of your experience, you must demonstrate a minimum of 10 skills across four categories: Technical, Personal effectiveness, Business and Leadership.
+While accumulating your experience, you must demonstrate a minimum of 10 skills across four categories.
+This must include at least:

-We expect that you will get your experience signed off every 12 months.
-To do this you need to complete an experience claim form (PDF) and have the form signed-off.
-This means that you’ll need to identify a CPA, FCPA or an equivalent full member of an International Federation of Accountants (IFAC) member body, to review your experience and sign-off the time period that you’re claiming and the skills that you’ve acquired.
+Complete an experience claim form and have it signed by a CPA, FCPA or an equivalent full member of an International Federation of Accountants (IFAC) member body.
+They need to review your experience and sign-off the time you’re claiming and the skills you acquired.

-Note: If you are supported by a mentor who is a CPA, FCPA or IFAC member, then they can sign-off your claim.
-Appointing a mentor is optional, but we encourage our Associate members to do so as a mentor can provide you with guidance and support throughout your CPA Program.
-More about mentors.
+If you’re supported by a mentor who is a CPA, FCPA or IFAC member, they can sign your claim.
+It’s optional to work with a mentor, but we encourage all our Associate members to have one so that you have guidance and support throughout your CPA Program.

 3. Verify your experience

 When your experience claim form has been approved, you’re ready to submit it to CPA Australia for verification.